usernameAI/Conan/README.md

 The Dressipi dataset can be found at: http://www.recsyschallenge.com/2022/#participation

+The KuaiRand dataset can be found at: https://kuairand.com

 # Example to run the codes
 1. Environment: I have tested this code with python3.7 Pytorch=1.13.1 CUDA=11.7